KasperiP/KasperiP/README.md

 <div align="center">

 ## Hello, nice to meet you 👋

-Hi.
-I am [Kasperi Pohtinen](https://www.kassq.dev), Computer Science student at [University of Tampere](https://www.tuni.fi/en) and tech enthusiast from
+I am  [Kasperi Pohtinen](https://www.kassq.dev), a software developer specializing in frontend web development, based in Tampere, Finland.
+Over the next few years, my aim is to enhance my web development skills and transition towards becoming a "full-stack" developer.
+Additionally, I am currently pursuing my computer science studies at the [University of Tampere](https://www.tuni.fi/en) and anticipate graduating with my bachelor's degree by Spring 2025.

-[Finland](https://en.wikipedia.org/wiki/Finland). <br/>I am most interested in web development and everything around it.
-Get in touch with me using the links below.
+I'm always eager to learn from others and share my own experiences.
+Feel free to connect with me on LinkedIn if you’re interested in exchanging ideas or discussing potential collaborations!

 <br/>